Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Global smooth solutions of stochastic HNSEs via scaling limit

 As it will be clear from the proof of Theorem \ref{t:main_theorem_L2} below, the possibility of choosing $r_0\geq r$ is of fundamental importance.
 The subcritical condition $p>\frac{4\g}{6\g-5}$ is used Theorem \ref{t:HNSEs_cutoff_global}.
 The existence of a unique global $p$-solution to \eqref{eq:hyper_NS_cut_off} and \eqref{eq:hyper_NS_cut_off_det} is also part of the proof of Theorem \ref{t:scaling_limit_HNSE}.

 Comments on the physical interpretation of the scaling limit of Theorem \ref{t:scaling_limit_HNSE} can be found \cite[Subsection 2.2]{A22}.
-Let us mention that the above can be as a \emph{homogenization} result for the stochastic HNSEs with cut-off \eqref{eq:hyper_NS_cut_off} and \eqref{eq:hyper_NS_cut_off_det} can be thought of as the `effective' equation for the SPDE \eqref{eq:hyper_NS_cut_off} at `large scales'.
+Let us mention that the above can be regarded as a \emph{homogenization} result for the stochastic HNSEs with cutoff \eqref{eq:hyper_NS_cut_off} and \eqref{eq:hyper_NS_cut_off_det} can be thought of as the `effective' equation for the SPDE \eqref{eq:hyper_NS_cut_off} at `large scales'.